Franco-Provençal: History

 Franco-Provençal emerged as a Gallo-Romance variety of Latin.
 The linguistic region comprises east-central France, western portions of Switzerland, and the Aosta Valley of Italy with the adjacent alpine valleys of the Piedmont.
 This area covers territories once occupied by pre-Roman Celts, including the Allobroges, Sequani, Helvetii, Ceutrones, and Salassi.
 By the fifth century, the region was controlled by the Burgundians.
-Federico Krutwig has also detected a Basque substrate in the toponyms of the easternmost Valdôtain dialect.
+Federico Krutwig has also suggested a Basque substrate in the toponyms of the easternmost Valdôtain dialect.

 Franco-Provençal is first attested in manuscripts from the 12th century, possibly diverging from the langues d'oïl as early as the eighth–ninth centuries (Bec, 1971).
 However, Franco-Provençal is consistently typified by a strict, myopic comparison to French, and so is characterized as "conservative".
-Thus, commentators, like Désormaux, consider "medieval" the terms for many nouns and verbs, including pâta "rag", bayâ "to give", moussâ "to lie down", all of which are conservative only relative to French.
+Thus, commentators such as Désormaux consider "medieval" the terms for many nouns and verbs, including pâta "rag", bayâ "to give", moussâ "to lie down", all of which are conservative only relative to French.
 As an example, Désormaux, writing on this point in the foreword of his Savoyard dialect dictionary, states:

 Franco-Provençal failed to garner the cultural prestige of its three more widely spoken neighbors: French, Occitan, and Italian.
-Communities, where speakers lived, were generally mountainous and isolated from one another.
-The internal boundaries of the entire speech area were divided by wars and religious conflicts.
+Communities where speakers lived were generally isolated from each other because of the mountains.
+In addition, the internal boundaries of the entire speech area were divided by wars and religious conflicts.

-France, Switzerland, the Franche-Comté (protected by Habsburg Spain), and the duchy, later kingdom, ruled by the House of Savoy politically divided the region.
+France, Switzerland, the Franche-Comté (part of the Spanish Monarchy), and the duchy, later kingdom, ruled by the House of Savoy politically divided the region.
 The strongest possibility for any dialect of Franco-Provençal to establish itself as a major language died when an edict, dated 6 January 1539, was confirmed in the parliament of the Duchy of Savoy on 4 March 1540 (the duchy was partially occupied by France since 1538).
 The edict explicitly replaced Latin (and by implication, any other language) with French as the language of law and the courts (Grillet, 1807, p.
 65).